 \section{Introduction}

-Reconfigurable intelligent surface (RIS) is one of the emerging technologies explored for the next generation of wireless communication systems \cite{pdaModel}.
-An \ac{RIS} consists of numerous reflecting elements with sub-wavelength spacing whose impedances are adjusted to induce the desired phase shifts on the incident wave before it is reflected, allowing a multipath interference of desired nature to be created at the receiver \cite{sinan_hoca}.
-However, depending on the circuit implementation and the choice of meta-materials, the incident wave is attenuated depending on the desired phase shifts at the individual elements, modeled as the \textit{phase-dependent reflection amplitude model} \cite{pdaModel}, which causes significant performance losses \cite{sinan_hoca}.
+\ac{RIS} is among the emerging technologies explored for next-generation wireless communication systems \cite{pdaModel}.
+An \ac{RIS} consists of multiple reflecting elements with sub-wavelength spacing whose impedances are adjusted to induce desired phase shifts on incident waves before they are reflected.
+This enables the manipulation of multipath interference at the receiver \cite{sinan_hoca}.
+However, depending on the \ac{RIS} hardware, the incident wave is attenuated depending on the applied phase shifts to the individual elements, resulting in \emph{phase-dependent reflection amplitudes} \cite{pdaModel}.
+Such phenomenon causes significant performance losses \cite{sinan_hoca}.